Derek Lam: Derek Lam 10 Crosby, 2011–2023

+In an interview, Lam said the most challenging part of his job is that many people use the product now.
+As a result, launching a new design is not only about his own preferences; he and his team consider how people will use it and expect a strong response from users.

 Lam ended his work for Derek Lam 10 Crosby in 2023.

 Câllas Milano, 2024–present

 In 2024, Lam joined Italian brand Câllas Milano as creative director.

 Personal life

 Lam is married to Jan-Hendrik Schlottmann (born 1965), also his business partner.
 They lived in Gramercy Park, Manhattan before moving to Paris in 2023.